boldboldness/xkb-mathy/README.md

 sudo dpkg-reconfigure xkb-data
 ```

-Failing this, restarting your X-session or your system should suffice.
+Failing this, restarting your X-session on your system should suffice.

 ## To do: